-Bank/BFF/Company/Issuer/Parent Company: Banca Farmafactoring S.p.A., a parent company of the Banca Farmafactoring Banking Group, listed on the MTA market organized and operated by Borsa Italiana.
+Bank/BFF/Company/Issuer/Parent Company: Banca Farmafactoring S.p.A., a parent company of the Banca Farmafactoring Banking Group, whose shares are traded on the MTA.

-BFF Lux or BFF Luxembourg S.à r.l.: the Luxembourg company controlled by Centerbridge Partners Europe L.P. (a fund belonging to the family of private equity funds included in the investment platform of Centerbridge Capital Partners), and ultimately managed by BFF JE GP Ltd. (Jersey), which, in turn, controls the Issuer pursuant to Article 93 of the TUF and Article 2359 of the Italian Civil Code.
+BFF Lux or BFF Luxembourg S.à r.l: the Luxembourg company controlled by Centerbridge Partners Europe L.P. (a fund belonging to the family of private equity funds included in the investment platform of Centerbridge Capital Partners), and ultimately managed by BFF JE GP Ltd. (Jersey), which, in turn, is the shareholder of the Bank which - with a 32.77% stake as at 31 December 2019, down to 21.809% as from 9 January 2020 (date on which the transaction for the sale of approximately 11% of the Shares held was completed, with settlement date 14 January 2020) - holds a significant stake in the share capital of the Bank.

-BFF Finance Iberia or BFF ES: a company incorporated under Spain law owned by the Bank, BFF Finance Iberia S.A. (formerly Farmafactoring España S.A.).
+BFF Finance Iberia or BFF FI: BFF Finance Iberia S.A.U. (formerly Farmafactoring España S.A.U.), a company incorporated under Spanish law, whose capital is wholly owned by the Bank.

-BFF Polska or BFF PL: a company incorporated under Poland law owned by the Bank, BFF Polska S.A. (formerly Magellan S.A.).
+BFF Polska or BFF PL: BFF Polska S.A. (formerly Magellan S.A.), a company incorporated under Polish law, whose capital is wholly owned by the Bank.